|AT A GLANCE||PRICING||HEADLINE|

 This is Tuft and Needle’s biggest advantage over Puffy.
 The T&N bed is much more affordable.
 In fact, Tuft & Needle is a staple on our list of the Best Budget Beds.
 For comparison purposes, a queen size T&N bed has a MSRP of around $600, while the Puffy queen has a MSRP of around $1,100.

-To be fair, though, those are just the MSRP prices.
+To be fair, though, the numbers above are just for MSRP purposes.
 Puffy regularly offers discounts and coupon codes.
 We commonly see them offer $200-$250 off.
 Check the table above or Puffy.com to see what they’re currently offering.
 Tuft & Needle is a little more selective when it comes to sales and discounts.
-Still, you’ll occasionally see the Tuft & Needle bed discounted on Amazon.
+Still, you’ll occasionally see the Tuft & Needle bed discounted on their website.

 As you read above there are really only a few worthwhile differences to consider.
 The beds actually have more in common than you might think.
 Let’s go over those now.